 The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (SBTT) programs focus on research and development with the goal of stimulating innovation.
 The grants offer a connection between small businesses, universities and research centers which are contracted to various government agencies.
 There are several important qualifications in terms of size and ownership of the company which will help determine your eligibility.

-The EDA is run by the Department of Commerce and provides grants, resources and technical assistance to communities in order to support economic growth and encourage business ownership and innovation.
+The Economic Development Administration is run by the Department of Commerce and provides grants, resources and technical assistance to communities in order to support economic growth and encourage business ownership and innovation.
 They offer grants, help with finding the right location, and recruitment of staff.
 Contact your nearest local center to get started.

 Many corporations and large companies engage in charitable pursuits as well, and will often provide grants to non-profits.
 Some will also offer grants to for-profit companies.